Bollywood Movie Crew (2024) OTT Release Date and Time Revealed - ExBulletin

 Crew, a Bollywood film, will arrive on Netflix on May 24, 2024.
 The streaming service recently announced the film's release date via social media.
 Revealing the OTT release date, the streaming service wrote: Consider our hearts (and sona) officially stolen.
 Crew arrives on Netflix at midnight!

-Regarding Crews' release time, the film will be available to stream starting Friday, May 24 at midnight IST (Thursday, May 23 at 2:30 p.m.
-ET).
+Regarding the release time of Crews, the film will be available to stream from midnight, i.e. midnight IST, on Friday, May 24 (2:30 p.m.
+ET, Thursday, May 23).
 Aside from breaking genre norms, the film also broke box office records.
 It reportedly grossed a whopping $20 million worldwide.
 Now, all eyes are on how the film will fare on OTT giant Netflix.

-Recently, Kareena Kapoor Khan also reacted to Crews' success.
+Recently, Kareena Kapoor Khan also reacted to the success of the film.
 In an interview with PTI, the actress revealed how excited she was to see the response to the film.
 It's not about whether it's a hero or a heroine playing a film.
 It’s a person and (their) performance that move the film and its content forward.
 Plus, she said, I'm glad Crew broke barriers.
 This started the conversation that women can break box office rules too.
 Stay tuned for more updates on Indian film entertainment!

+The post office Bollywood Movie Crew (2024) OTT Release Date and Time Revealed appeared first on ComingSoon.net – Movie Trailers, TV & Streaming News, and More.

 |